Archive for the ‘Call for papers’ Category

 Call for papers: Ultrafast meets ultrasmall

-We are delighted to announce an open call for papers to our new themed collection focusing molecular quantum dynamics!
+We are delighted to announce an open call for papers to our new themed collection focusing on molecular quantum dynamics!

 The Guest Editors propose to explore the recent advances in time-resolved SPM, ultrafast dynamics in nanoscale materials, atomic-scale manufacturing and quantum nano-electronics in this new themed collection.